s2t2/gspread-models-py/README.md

 ## Query Interface

-Classes that inherit from the base model will have access to an in intuitive query interface.
+Classes that inherit from the base model will have access to an intuitive query interface.

 ### Creating Records